Itzikhad/server-beaconcure/Readme.md

 * Add authentication and authorization middleware to secure the server.
 * Implement additional routes and controllers for other functionality.
 * Add configuration file for global constants such as port.
+* **Improve logger:**
+>   1. handle and present more information and details
+    2.  improve order of writing to logger when handling async

 ---